rolandrgarceau/a-google-sheet-reader-chatgpt-workflow/04-g-auth-test.md

 - Which service account to impersonate

 unlike a service account key, a credential configuration file doesn't contain a private key and doesn't need to be kept confidential.
 Details about the credential configuration file are available at https://google.aip.dev/auth/4117.

+#### Conclusion

+Yet again, not all necessary for Workspaces API integration, but worth a once over just to re-familiarize with key concepts.